I built the one tool my studio needed. Now it's becoming a product.

 It started simple.
 I wanted a place where clients could access files, leave feedback, and submit requests, a shared portal between us.
 Feedback turned into tickets.
 Tickets needed sprint planning.
 Sprints needed time tracking.
 Time tracking needed billing.
 And suddenly I was building something much bigger.

-Portal grew organically from real needs.
-Each module exists because I needed it, not because a feature list told me to build it.
-The result is 12 modules that all connect.
-A ticket links to a project, which links to a client, which has logged time, trips, media, and notes.
-Everything is one click away.
+Millstream grew organically from real needs.
+Each module exists because the studio needed it, not because a feature list said so.
+The result is twelve modules that all connect.
+A ticket links to a project, which links to a client, and that client carries logged time, trips, media, notes, and a discussion thread.
+Everything is one click away, for everyone you choose to share it with.

 CRM

 The CRM is the backbone.
 Every other module connects back to it.
-When you open a client, you see their projects, tickets, logged time, trips, media, and notes, all in one place.
+Open a client and you see their projects, tickets, logged time, trips, media, notes, and conversations, all in one place.
 No more cross-referencing spreadsheets.

 Company management